laurentiuspurba/tensorflow/README.md

 Final test accuracy = 100.0% (N=7)
 Converted 2 variables to const ops.
 ```
 9. Now, we want to write a script that uses trained classifier to detect if a given image contains Darth Vader.
-Open a new terminal windows, and do the following:
+Open a new terminal windows, and do the following: *(Make sure you are not in tensorflow docker container)*
     * `cd ~/tensorflow/tf_files`
     * Create a new file.
 You can name it whatever you want.
 [Source code](./tf_classify.py)
+10. Now, go back to the other terminal that `tensorflow` docker container session.